-We intend to apply to list our common stock on the Nasdaq Global Select Market under the symbol "COCO."
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "COCO."
 In order to meet one of the requirements for listing the common stock on the Nasdaq Global Select Market, the underwriters have undertaken to sell lots of 100 or more shares to a minimum of 400 beneficial holders.